History of the United States (1945–1964): Economy

 In regards to social welfare, the post-war era saw a considerable improvement in insurance for workers and their dependents against the risks of illness, as private insurance programs like Blue Cross and Blue Shield expanded.
 With the exception of farm and domestic workers, virtually all members of the labor force were covered by Social Security.
 In 1959, about two-thirds of the factory workers and three-fourths of the office workers were provided with supplemental private pension plans.
 In addition, 86% of factory workers and 83% of office workers had jobs that covered for hospital insurance while 59% and 61% had additional insurance for doctors.
 By 1969, the average White family income had risen to $10,953, while the average Black family income lagged behind at $7,255, revealing a continued racial disparity in income among various segments of the American population.
 The percentage of American students continuing their education after the age of fifteen was also higher than in most other developed countries, with more than 90% of 16-year-olds and around 75% of 17-year-olds in school in 1964–66.

-Despite overall prosperity during the 1950s, economic growth only averaged 2% a year during Eisenhower's administration, and Federal income taxes remained extremely high at over 90%, although tax evasion was common with the porous tax code of the time.
-There were also three recessions: the first in 1953-54 following the end of the Korean War, the second in 1958, and the third in 1960–61.
-In each case, the Republican Party, which had begun the Eisenhower era with a plurality in Congress, suffered the consequences.
-In the 1954 midterms, the Democrats regained a solid majority of both houses and they would retain unbroken control of the Senate until 1981 and the House until 1995.
-The 1958 recession cost the GOP yet more seats, and the 1960 recession was used by John F. Kennedy as cannon fodder against the Republicans in his presidential run.
+Despite overall prosperity during the 1950s, Eisenhower was a budget hawk and pursued a conservative fiscal policy designed to pay down the government's debts from two wars.
+He did not move to lower the 90% Federal income tax rates left over from World War II and there were three economic recessions over his presidency--a mild one in 1953-54 that followed up on the end of the Korean War and a bigger out that began in late 1957 and lasted through 1958.
+Another recession followed in 1960.
+Vice President Nixon blamed this on the president's monetary policy and thought he should have loosened the money supply to stimulate economic growth—the sluggish US economy was extensively exploited by Democrats during the 1960 presidential election.

-Unemployment peaked at 7% in the spring of 1961 before an economic rebound began that would continue to the end of the decade.
-President Kennedy then decided to break with the New Deal orthodoxy of high Federal taxes to force income equality.
+The recession lifted a month into Kennedy's administration and by the fall of 1961 the economy had begun an unprecedented boom.
 In a December 1962 speech, he announced his plans to reduce the top marginal tax rate to 75%, which one GOP Congressman wryly dubbed "the most Republican speech a president has made since McKinley".
-Although the president did not live to see his tax proposal passed, Lyndon Johnson quickly steered it through Congress, and by late-1965, real GDP growth was exceeding 6% a year.
+Although the president did not live to see his tax proposal passed, Lyndon Johnson quickly steered it through Congress, and by late 1965, real GDP growth was exceeding 6% a year.
+The US economy remained strong for the most part until the OPEC embargo in 1973.